-The Michigan Manufactured Housing Association is an excellent place to start when thinking of purchasing a mobile home.
+The Michigan Manufactured Housing Association is an excellent place to start when thinking of buying a mobile home in Michigan.
 While there you can explore how a mobile home is manufactured, look at popular options available, find a licensed dealer in your area, and even find a community or realtor to help you find the perfect spot for your home.

 Like many states across the country, there are no statewide zoning regulations in place in the state of Michigan.
 It’s important to contact your local assessor’s office to check zoning laws for your area.

 Once you have purchased your mobile home, you will want to make sure that it is properly titled.
 Any mobile home manufactured after 1978 requires a “Certificate of Manufactured Home Ownership” that is issued by the Michigan Secretary of State’s office.
 If you purchase your home directly from a dealer, they will apply for the title for you.
 If you are buying your home from a homeowner, the title is signed over to you and you apply for a new title at a Secretary of State branch office.

 Transporting Your Mobile Home

 The state of Michigan requires a permit filed whenever a mobile home is moved within the state.
 They offer very specific regulations, and a required fee and all permits are issued through the Michigan Department of Transportation.
 If you are purchasing directly from a dealer, they will likely have their own staff to handle the transport and set-up.
 However, if you are buying a used mobile home and moving it to your private property, be sure to check the credentials of your transport and setup team.
 It’s always a good idea to take photos of the home before moving it as well to have a record in case there are any issues.

 Who To Contact if There is an Issue